tgvaughan/icytree/manual/manual.md

 networks represented using the Extended Newick format.

-**Warning:** IcyTree does _not_ produce visualizations of unrooted trees, but may still display such trees as rooted if a root implied by the input file format.
+**Warning:** IcyTree does _not_ produce visualizations of unrooted trees, but may still display such trees as rooted if a root is implied by the input file format.
 (For instance, Newick formatted tree files always implicitly specify a root.)
-It is therefore important not to read significance into the placement of the root in such situations.
+It is important not to read significance into the placement of the root in such situations.
 Instead, one should use a specialised unrooted tree viewer to view such files.

 Input/Output
 ============